American Association of Healthcare Executives

 Establish Protocols and Information Programs

-- Develop strong, ongoing public information and education programs that help people understand the process of organ, eye and tissue donation, the advantages of registering with their state or national donor registry and the importance of sharing with their families the decision they have reached.
+- Collaborate with stakeholders to develop new and ongoing public information and education programs to help people understand opportunities for deceased and living donation, the advantages of registering with their state or national donor registry and the importance of sharing with their families the decision they have reached.

-- Develop strong, ongoing public information and education programs that help people understand the process of blood donation and how to become a potential marrow, peripheral blood stem cells or umbilical cord blood donor.
+- Support existing blood donation nongovernmental organizations in the development of new and ongoing public information and education programs that help people understand the process of blood donation and how to become a potential marrow, peripheral blood stem cells or umbilical cord blood donor.

 - Support efforts to provide access to state and national donor registries by people in the hospital community.